apify/crawlee/README.md

 Each act can have an input and output data record, which is raw data with a specific MIME content type.
-Both input and output is stored in the Apifier key-value store created specifically for the act run, under keys named `INPUT` and `OUTPUT`, respectively.
+Both input and output is stored in the Apify key-value store created specifically for the act run, under keys named `INPUT` and `OUTPUT`, respectively.
 The ID of the key-value store is provided by the Actor runtime as the `APIFY_DEFAULT_KEY_VALUE_STORE_ID` environment variable.